rekalogika/rekalogika.dev/docs/collections/03-behaviors/03-counting.md

 ## Available Counting Strategies

-* `ConditionalDelegatedCountStrategy`: The default, delegates the count to the underlying collection with exceptions described above.
+* `SafeDelegatedCountStrategy`: The default, delegates the count to the underlying collection with exceptions described above.
 * `DelegatedCountStrategy`: Delegates the count to the underlying collection without any checks.
+This strategy provides the same behavior as the original `Collection`.
 * `DisabledCountStrategy`: Disables the count operation.
 Throws an exception if the count is called.
 * `PrecountingStrategy`: Saves and restores the count to another property.
 See the